- Voice of the Customer is the process of gathering feedback from customers to improve your business.

 For surveys like these, you’ll acquire data not just from your customers but from the industry at large.
 Target, for example, wouldn’t just want to hear from their own customers.
 They’d also want to hear from regular shoppers at Kroger, TJX, Macy’s, Costco, and Walmart.
 What do those customers care about?
 Why aren’t they shopping with us?
 What are they looking for?

 Online reviews are a gold mine when it comes to capturing Voice of the Customer.
 They also have a huge impact brand reputation, so it’s essential that you monitor and respond to reviews as appropriate.

-You can use this information both to shape your marketing messaging and to make appropriate changes to the way you do business.
+Use data from online reviews to shape your marketing messaging and make appropriate changes to the way you do business.